 All ALMA users need to register to the ALMA Science Portal.
 This is a single sign-on gateway to the various tools described below, the Helpdesk, the ALMA Science Archive, and other relevant information.
-Each astronomer who uses ALMA is assigned a single ARC for user support based on their affiliation.
-ALMA users should have one ALMA account, that they should update in case any of their profile details change (e.g. e-mail address, affiliation etc).
+Each astronomer who uses ALMA is assigned to a single ARC for user support at the time they register.
+ALMA users should have one ALMA account, that they should update in case any of their profile details changes (e.g. e-mail address, affiliation etc).
+A user's ALMA account should always reflect their current contact information.
 Users are furthermore expected to update their scientific expertise area, as this information is used for the distributed peer review process.

-To submit a proposal, download ALMA software, or gain access to the Helpdesk, you will need to register with the ALMA Science Portal.
+To submit a proposal, download ALMA software, or gain access to the Helpdesk, you will need an ALMA account that can be obtained by through the ALMA Science Portal.